nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

+So which is better, the member function `clearEverything` or the non-member function `clearBrowser`?

-### Encapsulation
+### 23.1 Encapsulation

+Object-oriented principles dictate that data should be as **<font color='red'>encapsulated </font>**as possible.
+If something is encapsulated, it's hidden from view.
+The more something is encapsulated, the fewer things can see it.
+The fewer things can see it, the greater flexibility we have to change it.

 Consider the data associated with an object.
-We can count the number of functions that can access that data: **the more functions that can access it, the less encapsulated the data**.
+The less code that can see the data (i.e., access it), the more the data is encapsulated. **<font color='red'>We can count the number of functions that can access that data: the more functions that can access it, the less encapsulated the data.</font>**

-For data members that are private, the number of functions that can access them is the number of **member functions of the class** plus the number of **friend functions**, because only members and friends have access to private members.

-Given a choice between a member function and a non-member non-friend function providing the same functionality, the choice **yielding greater encapsulation** is the **non-member non-friend function**, because it doesn't increase the number of functions that can access the private parts of the class.
+For data members that are `private`, the number of functions that can access them is the number of member functions of the class plus the number of friend functions.
+Given a choice between a member function and a non-member non-friend function providing the same functionality, the choice yielding greater encapsulation is the non-member non-friend function.

+Thus `clearBrowser` (the non-member non-friend function) is preferable to `clearEverything` (the member function): it yields greater encapsulation in the `WebBrowser` class.

+### 23.2 Putting all convenience functions in multiple header files — but one namespace
-### Make `clearBrowser` a nonmember function in the same namespace as WebBrowser
+In C++, a more natural approach would be to make `clearBrowser` a nonmember function in the same namespace as `WebBrowser`:

 ```c++
 namespace WebBrowserStuff {